 Prepare to lead in the moments that shape history.

-SALTT is a highly selective, project-based workshop series focused on strategic thinking and implementation.
-This specialized seminar challenges students to develop and apply the concepts of strategic thinking and leadership, grounded in critical thinking and teamwork.
+Strategy and Leadership in Transformational Times (SALTT) challenges students to develop and apply the concepts of strategic thinking and leadership, grounded in critical thinking and teamwork.
 The seminar will also help students think about problems and challenges in a different, more proactive way, and learn to identify the leadership skills necessary for bringing about change.